ARMmbed/mbed-os-example-client/README.md

-# Getting started on LWM2M Client Example
+# Getting started on mbed Client Example

-This document describes briefly the steps required to start using the LWM2M Client example application on mbed OS.
-The LWM2M Client example application demonstrates how to register, unregister, read resource values and send resource observations to the mbed Device Server.
+This document describes briefly the steps required to start using the mbed Client example application on mbed OS.
+The mbed Client example application demonstrates how to register, unregister, read resource values and send resource observations to the mbed Device Server.

 ## Required hardware
 * An [FRDM-K64F](http://developer.mbed.org/platforms/frdm-k64f/) board